'It looks like Armageddon': Paradise, California, lost in deadly wildfire

 Evacuations and destruction as deadly wildfires blaze in CaliforniaNov.
 10, 201801:59

 Fisher and her sons fled and are staying with loved ones in the Bay Area while she figures out her next move.
 They were lucky.
-At least nine people have perished so far in the 90,000-acre Camp Fire that consumed most of the residences in Paradise.
+At least 23 people have perished so far in the 105,000-acre Camp Fire that consumed most of the residences in Paradise.

 “In the residential areas, 80 to 90 percent of the people lost their homes,” Mayor Jody Jones said.